sugarcrm-developers/school/docs/Gradebook.md

 The gradebook app is being simulated by the files inside of [package/src/custom/gradebook_fake](../package/src/custom/gradebook_fake).
-If the gradebook app were real, it would be stored outside of Sugar.
+If the gradebook app were real, it would be implemented outside of Sugar as a separate system.

 The simulated gradebook app does not currently store any data.
 It simulates responses that would be returned from an external gradebook app.